 - Shetland wool pre-felt base

-- The needle felted sheep are from a friend’s sheep.
-They live on the hills not far from Loch Ness
+- The needle felted sheep are all made using wool from a friend’s sheep.
+They live on the hills not far from Loch Ness on Achpopuli Farm.
+The sheep’s name is Roxy and she is a Shetland cross.

 - Some contain North Ronaldsay wool, that I bought in the Orkney Isles and dyed myself.
 These sheep are famous for eating seaweed and living along the coast of North Ronaldsay (an Orkney Isle).
 This breed has some white and black thicker curly hairs that I have removed a lot by hand, but some will have slipped through.